Skip to main content

 • Any computer science course which lists one of these courses as a prerequisite is also acceptable.

 • If the course title title on the transcript is not self-explanatory, then a syllabus, text or other information may be required.
-In all cases where there is some question about whether a course fulfills the requirement the Graduate Director will decide in consultation with the Faculty Computer Chair and possibly others from the Graduate Committee.
+In all cases where there is some question about whether a course fulfills the requirement the Graduate Director will decide in consultation with the Graduate Committee.

 Teaching Requirement